Sarah Paulson biography

 While starring in American Horror Story, Sarah kept busy by taking on several other projects.
 She received an Emmy Award nomination for her work on the HBO miniseries Game Change in 2012, and appeared in the 2012 drama Mud with Matthew McConaughey.
 She also had a supporting role as racist Southern woman Mary Epps in the 2013 Oscar-winning historical biography 12 Years a Slave , a role for which she received critical acclaim.

 Sarah also starred in the true crime anthology series American Crime Story, in which she portrayed prosecutor Marcia Clark in The People v.
 O.J.
 Simpson.
 At the same time as playing the prosecuting attorney, she was also playing the wildly different role of the drug-addicted ghost Sally in American Horror Story: Hotel, the fifth season of the series.
-When she was to play on American Crime Story, makeup artists had to go through an intense process to get her ready, and remove the track marks, needle pricks, and bruises that Sarah had for playing Sally.
+When she was filming American Crime Story, makeup artists had to go through an intense process to get her ready, and remove the track marks, needle pricks, and bruises that Sarah had for playing Sally.

 The actress has also supported a number of causes and charities, including Heifer International, Planned Parenthood, Unicef, Partners In Health, and bringing clean water to the Adi Kliew Community in Ethiopia.
 In June 2016, the Human Rights Campaign released a video in tribute to the 49 victims of the 2016 Orlando gay nightclub shooting, in which Sarah and other celebrities such as American Horror Story co-stars Lady Gaga and Matt Bomer, told the stories of the people who were killed there.